Adrian Rollini: Career

 During this time, a gradual shift occurred in Rollini's focus from the bass sax to the vibraphone.
 This was not so much that Rollini was giving up on the bass saxophone or his abilities, but popular tastes had rendered the instrument unmarketable after the hot jazz era of the 1920s.
 Rollini recorded on bass sax for the last time in 1938.
-He continued to be active with vibraphone and chimes, but when he gave up his role as a bass saxophonist, his role in jazz went with it.

 He went on to play hotels, as well as arranging and writing songs behind the scenes, collaborating with such names as Vaughan Monroe.
-However, once the big band era got underway he didn't make any major recordings and this period in his life represents the last of his work with the exception of some minor appearance and jam sessions.
+However, once the big band era got underway he did not make any major recordings and this period in his life represents the last of his work with the exception of some minor appearance and jam sessions.
 He can be seen in the 1938 short entitled "Auld Lang Syne", starring James Cagney, and "Melody Masters: Swing Style" (1939).
 He also did a brief tour in the late 1940s in which he came to the Majestic Theater in downtown Dallas, among other cities.

-In his spare time, Rollini considered himself a "waterbug," and was proud of it.
+In his spare time, Rollini considered himself a "waterbug", and was proud of it.
 He owned a 21-foot Chris Craft speedboat and a Chris Craft cruiser, sleeping four.
 After an exhaustive career, he made his last recording with his trio in the early 1950s and then turned his attention fully to the hotel business.
 He later relocated to Florida and opened the Eden Roc Hotel in September 1955.
 He also ran the Driftwood Inn at Tavernier Key.
 Rollini loved sport-fishing, and his Driftwood offered deep-sea fishing charters.
 After Rollini's death, it appears his wife Dixie left Florida.
 The remains of the old Driftwood Inn were completely destroyed in a hurricane that rocked the Florida Keys in 1960.